rvalitov/widgetkit-map-ex/README.md

 * The code is based on the original [Map widget](http://yootheme.com/demo/widgetkit/joomla/index.php/home/map) by [Yootheme](http://yootheme.com/).
 * Logo designed by [Freepik](http://www.freepik.com/)
 * Special thanks to [Florian](https://yootheme.com/support/profile/florian), member of the Yootheme support team, for his [post](https://yootheme.com/support/question/80769) about the problem with the map widget displayed in a lightbox and the approach how to solve it.
+* Thanks to [Marco Rensch](https://github.com/marcorensch) for testing this widget with ZOO and [providing related instructions](https://github.com/rvalitov/widgetkit-map-ex/wiki/Using-MapEx-with-ZOO).

 # Feedback
 Your feedback is very appreciated.
 If you want to see new features in this module, please, post your ideas and feature requests in the [issue tracker](https://github.com/rvalitov/widgetkit-map-ex/issues).